giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/aws/index.md

 * `${ROLE_ARN}` is full ARN of the role created in previous step with `giantswarm-aws-account-prerequisites` repository.

 This CR needs to be created only once for each AWS Account.
-It can be then refered in the `cluster-aws` repo in the value [`aws.awsClusterRoleIdentityName`](https://github.com/giantswarm/cluster-aws/blob/master/helm/cluster-aws/values.yaml#L14).
+It can be then referenced in the `cluster-aws` repo in the value [`aws.awsClusterRoleIdentityName`](https://github.com/giantswarm/cluster-aws/blob/master/helm/cluster-aws/values.yaml#L14).

 ## Further reading